oracle-quickstart/oci-airflow/README.md

 This template also supports celery executor to parallelize execution among multiple workers.
 If using celery and pre-existing VCN/Subnet, ensure a security list entry is present allowing TCP 5555 ingress/egress for the Flower UI on the Airflow master.

+Note that the entry in `/opt/airflow/airflow.cfg` for `fernet_key` will need to be the same on workers as it is for the Airflow master when using local secrets db.
+This is something you currently will have to manually set on each worker, in adddition to ensuring `/opt/airflow/dags/` is consistent among all hosts in the cluster, and an API key is present (if using local API key) on each host as well.

 *Currently this functionality is in development*

 ## OCI Hooks, Operators, Sensors